About the Department

 The Ph.D. programme is a specialised one with emphasis on socially relevant research such as agricultural and rural geography, watershed management, ground water resources,natural hazards and climate change, integrated area of planning, urban and metropolitan problems, quantitative and spatial analysis in geography,disparities in availability and access to resources, urbanisation and mental health,health care delivery systems and other environmental problems along various other relevant themes from physical, economic and social geography.

-• The Department has been assisting the State Planning Department, the Ground Water Department of Tamil Nadu, the Water Institute of the Government of Tamil Nadu, and the Institute of Remote Sensing (Anna University) in research programmes.
+The Department of Geography has actively contributed to various state-level research and development initiatives.
+It has provided technical and academic support to the State Planning Department, the Ground Water Department of Tamil Nadu, the Water Resources Department of the Government of Tamil Nadu, and the Institute of Remote Sensing at Anna University.
+These collaborations have focused on the application of geospatial technologies and scientific research for informed policy-making and sustainable resource management.

 International Collaborations